kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 we are choosing to only expose `memory-swap` which will adjust swap available to workloads.

-Since we are not currently setting `memory-swap` in the CRI, the default behaviour is to allocate the same amount of swap for a workload as memory requested.
+Since we are not currently setting `memory-swap` in the CRI, the current default behaviour when `--fail-swap-on=false` is set is to allocate the same amount of swap for a workload as memory requested.
 We will update the default to not permit the use of swap by setting `memory-swap` equal to `limit`.

 [runtime specification]: https://github.com/opencontainers/runtime-spec/blob/1c3f411f041711bbeecf35ff7e93461ea6789220/config-linux.md#memory